maxqwars/metaform/README.md

 Metaform is an open source library for working with the AniLibria Web API.
 Developed **without using third-party dependencies** in the production version.
 Metaform works in the browser and Nodejs.

+This document has a [translated version in Russian](http://simp.ly/p/crbFMP)

 ## Usage

 Install metaform from npm